Sorry, this program is not available for local students.

 Work is not limited to hospitals.
 Allied health assistants can also find employment in community health, rehabilitation centres or via home and special needs school visits.

-Full-time (Semester 1): 10 months duration.
-3 days a week on-campus and 3 weeks of clinical placement
+10 months duration - 3 days a week on-campus and 120 hours of clinical placement

-Part-time (Semester 2): 1 year duration.
-2 days a week on-campus and 3 weeks of clinical placement
+12 months duration - 2.5 days a week on-campus and 120 hours of clinical placement

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions, clinical placements and syndicate work.